apache/db-jdo/HowToReleaseJDO.md

     This creates the .jar and .pom files in the target directory of each subproject.
-Be prepared to enter your key passcode when prompted, to create the <artifact>.asc GPG signatures.
+Be prepared to enter your key passcode when prompted, to create the `<artifact>.asc` GPG signatures.
     This happens multiple times.

 12. Run [Apache Rat](http://creadur.apache.org/rat) on the release artifacts to verify the results of the build.

     Download Apache Rat from https://creadur.apache.org/rat/download_rat.cgi
-    and extract the Jar-File, e.g. apache-rat-0.13.jar
+    and extract the Jar-File, e.g. `apache-rat-0.13.jar`

         java -jar apache-rat-0.13.jar -E .rat-excludes -d api/target/jdo-api-3.2-RC1-sources.jar java -jar apache-rat-0.13.jar -E .rat-excludes -d tck/target/jdo-tck-3.2-RC1-sources.jar

 13. Do a dry run prepare and deployment of a *snapshot release*.
 You might want to do this in a fresh workspace, since you cannot have local modifications when preparing a release.
-The files in lib/ext and lib/jdori count as local modifications.
+The files in `lib/ext and` `lib/jdori` count as local modifications.
 Be prepared to enter your key passcode when prompted.
 This happens multiple times.

-    The release plugin will will ask the following questions and expects an input:
+    The release plugin will ask the following questions and expects an input:
-    What is the release version for "JDO Root POM"?
+    * What is the release version for "JDO Root POM"?
-    What is the SCM release tag or label for "JDO Root POM"?
+    * What is the SCM release tag or label for "JDO Root POM"?
-    What is the new development version for "JDO Root POM"?
+    * What is the new development version for "JDO Root POM"?

     The proposed defaults should be fine.

         mkdir tmp